SMTP Setup

 1. Enable Use a custom email provider

-2. Email address: your verified address
+2. Email address: your verified sending address

 4. Bubble uses these credentials for all system emails and workflow email actions